cslarsen/eulers-totient-function/README.md

 Design
 ------
-The library is designed for calling the phi function _multiple_ times; it trades memory for speed.
+The library is designed to be fast at calculating the phi function _many_ times.
+For this, it trades memory for speed.
 If you just need to calculate a one-off phi, you probably don't need this library.

 The phi function
 ----------------